-Pediatric Parkinson’s disease is a degenerative disease that leads the eventual loss of body function.
+Pediatric parkinsonism is a degenerative disease that leads to the eventual loss of body function.
 It is not the same as Parkinson’s disease in an adult.

 - Arm, hand, leg and face tremors

 - Slowed blinking

 The first step in diagnosing pediatric parkinsonism is a physical exam.
 A large part of the exam is to review past medication history.
 The doctor will also observe the patient for certain features, including: